 Instead of ordering Chinese takeout, make this quick and easy Instant Pot Mongolian Beef and Broccoli recipe.

-Served over rice, it makes a delicious meal that rivals even the best Chinese restaurants.
+Served over rice, it makes an easy and delicious meal that rivals even the best Chinese restaurants.
 The beef is tender and has so much flavor!

 After making this recipe for the first time, it will become one of your favorite Instant Pot dinner recipes.
 I hope your whole family loves it as much as mine.